When I tutored writing students, I would get asked this question regularly. When can I call myself a writer?

 So this strikes me as a question unique to writing, and so something else must usually be going on that we need to unpick.

 Do you feel insecure?
 That’s natural; all writers sometimes do.
 Do you feel you’ve perhaps not done sufficient writing to be a writer?
 Well, there’s no minimum qualifying amount needed.
 Do you feel you need to ask permission to join some writer ‘club’?
-You don’t, but if you do, most of us would grant it anyway.
+You don’t, but if you did, most of us would grant it anyway.
 Or are you asking for some kind of coaching from the writing ether — some encouragement, support, guidance, or a confirmation of identity, to help you forward?
 Most of us will gladly give it.

 Many people write.
 And you are, of course, a writer if you think you are a writer, and if thinking yourself ‘writer’ to support your self-belief in your writing, to validate the writing you will do, and to motivate you to do it, then great.
 Belief is often enough.
 No need to doubt or wonder or stress.
 Just be and do.